weilandia/coding-for-managers/class_5/resources/rails_part_2.md

 - `<%= time_field(:task, :started_at) %>`
 - `<%= number_field(:product, :price, in: 1.0..20.0, step: 0.5) %> <%= range_field(:product, :discount, in: 1..100) %>`

-**In-Class Exercise**: Our views have already been constructed by our scaffold, so we can modify them to suite our blog better.
+**In-Class Exercise**: Improve teh Posts#Index page.

 1. Locate `index.html.erb`
+2. Create a table to organize our posts.
 2. Add some new table headers
 3. Add a new table header and new table data cell for `post length` (`length` of post's body)
 4. Bonus: do a word count instead of a character count